Important Webinar For Campaign-State Baby Boomers

 The world of Medicare can be intimidating and confusing, which is why we want to help ensure you are prepared as you turn 65.
 We offer easy-to-understand, comprehensive, informational tools to help guide you through the seemingly complex world of Medicare planning.

-Join us for a complimentary meal and special presentation at Campaign-Venue where we’ll cover any questions you may have, including:
+Join us for a complimentary webinar where we’ll cover any questions you may have, including:

 - How does Medicare work?

 - How do I figure out which plans my doctor accepts?

 - How much will my prescriptions cost for the year?

 - How are agents and independent brokers compensated?